BranchMetrics/ios-branch-deep-linking-attribution/README.md

 **callback**: The callback that is called with the created referral code object.

-### Create referral code
+### Create Referral Code

 Create a new referral code for the current user, only if this user doesn't have any existing non-expired referral code.

 In the simplest form, just specify an amount for the referral code.
-The returned referral code is a 6 character long unique alpha-numeric string wrapped inside the params dictionary with key @"referral_code".
+The returned referral code is a six character long unique alpha-numeric string wrapped inside the params dictionary with key @"referral_code".

 ####Methods